Stefan0436/CMD-R/README.md

 ###  My bot crashes on startup: 'Discord.Net.HttpException: The server responded with error 401: 401: Unauthorized'
 It looks like you entered a invalid token, delete the token config by running the following:
 1. (Installed to system): rm -r /usr/lib/cmd-r/Bot.cfg
-1. (Local from cloned repo): rm -r ./build/Bot.cfg
+1. (Locally in cloned repo): rm -r ./build/Bot.cfg
 2. Start your bot and enter your token again (from the file)

 ## Guide for module development